camrun91/archivist-sync/README.md

 - Return JSON responses
 - Handle CORS if accessing from a browser context

+#### Game Sessions (Read-Only)

+Developers cannot create or delete game session objects via the Archivist API.
+There are no POST or DELETE endpoints for sessions; any session-related information is read-only and may only be retrieved as part of GET responses.

 ## Compatibility

 - **Foundry VTT**: Version 12+ (verified for v13)